DemocracyEarth/paper/FAQ/FAQ-en.md

 Public and private keys are generated as a cryptographic pair that works together, meaning that a message encrypted with the public key can only be decrypted with it's correspondent private key and vice-versa.
 This method is utilized to safely transmit messages, create crypto wallets, DIDs, etc.

+**21. Is the VOTE token a security?**

+No, the VOTE token is not a security.
+The VOTE token is an asset.
+What is the difference?
+To begin with, a security, by definition is an asset, but not all assets are necessarily a security.

+-A security is primarily  something from which you expect to receive a financial return in the future, and many cryptocurrencies fall into that category.

+-An asset is different in that it has inherent value due to a clear, intrinsic functionality.

+Tokens are assets, yet they can be securities if they represent an ownership in an organization (or meet other defined criteria set by SEC and other reg bodies).
+The VOTE  token is by definition an asset, with the primary utility of decision-making.
+In addition, being a crypto asset, VOTE tokens contain the inherent benefits of decentralization, transparency and anonymity enabled by blockchain networks